10 Demand Generation Tools for 2026: A B2B Buyer’s Guide by Stage

 5. Use real campaign data, not benchmark estimates.

 This is where in-house attribution beats third-party reports.
-In our engagement with HR/ERP software vendor Berger-Levrault, two closed deals alone covered the entire year of campaign investment — alongside steady monthly output of 85 MQLs and 12 SQLs.
-Both numbers were useful for different decisions: the SQL number guided forecasting; the closed-deal number justified renewal.
+In our engagement with HR/ERP software vendor Berger-Levrault, two closed deals alone justified the full campaign investment, alongside steady monthly output of 85 MQLs and 12 leads.
+Both numbers were useful for different decisions: the lead number guided forecasting; the closed-deal number justified renewal.
 That clarity only exists when attribution is run against actual won revenue, not modeled revenue.
 Layer your sales KPIs the same way — different metrics for different decisions, all sourced from real pipeline activity, not industry averages.

 The shortest version of the framework: stop measuring vanity inputs (“1,000 clicks,” “200 form fills”) and start measuring outcomes connected to revenue (“12 closed deals, $480K ACV, 8.2-month average cycle, 2.4x return on campaign spend”).
 The tools that survive that scrutiny are the ones worth keeping in the stack.